-Non-U.S. citizens may apply if a co-applicant is a legal permanent resident (i.e. already in possession of "green card" or Form I-551) or native or naturalized citizen of the U.S.A., meets all eligibility requirements, and has a genuinely collaborative and credited leadership role in the proposal.
+Non-U.S. citizens may apply if a co-applicant is a legal permanent resident (i.e. already in possession of "green card" or Form I-551) or native or naturalized citizen of the U.S.A. and Canada, meets all eligibility requirements, and has a genuinely collaborative and credited leadership role in the proposal.
 Co-applicants must submit as individuals all the necessary forms except for the research proposal, list of permissions, and budget proposal, which may be filed jointly.

 Employees, contractors, and members of the Board of Directors or Advisory Board of the ICS and their families are ineligible.
 No applicant will be denied consideration or selection because of race, religion, or ethnic origin.
 Any fraudulent misrepresentation of self and information about a proposal will result in a disqualification.